 Skip to main content

 No, avocado is toxic to dogs.
-The toxin persin is found in the skin, pit and flesh and can cause heart muscle damage, breathing difficulties and fluid accumulation in the lungs.
+The toxin persin is found in the skin, pit and flesh and can cause heart muscle damage, breathing difficulties and fluid buildup in the lungs.
 The large pit is also a choking hazard.
-Contact the vet immediately if ingested.
+If your dog eats avocado, contact your vet right away.

 A curious dog with a bandana looking at an avocado in a bright kitchen, surrounded by healthy snacks.

-No: dogs should not eat avocado.
+No, dogs should not eat avocado.
 Avocado is on the list of forbidden foods for dogs because the toxin persin can cause gastrointestinal problems, breathing difficulties and heart issues.
-If you suspect poisoning, call the vet immediately.
+If you suspect poisoning, call your vet right away.

 Question 1 of 3